 The same thing applies here.

 Use apps to monitor your progress, or include it in your bullet journal.
-Or maybe just a simple diary or notebook.
+Or maybe just use a simple diary or notebook.
 Write down from where you started, and where you've reached till date.
-How much weight you have lost and what healthy habits you successfully incorporated into your daily life.
+How much weight you have lost and what healthy habits you successfully incorporated in your daily life.

 Take advantage of your android phone, and click plenty of pictures from every angle possible.

 Go back and see these notes and pictures once in a while to see how much you have progressed.

 Believe me when I say this, there is no bigger motivational factor than a positive result.

 Healthy living is not easy, at least for the beginners.
 Like I said before it needs patience, repetition, and discipline to continue having a healthy lifestyle, and it takes time and efforts for adopting good habits.